razeedazee/remnant2-instances/README.md

 The long term goal of this project is to have a template structure for saves and information that integrates with the [instances gui](https://github.com/razeedazee/remnant2-instances#instances-gui) Windows forms .NET application.
 This is why I did not just dump all my personal save here and the current database of instances is far from complete.

-For example, instead of uploading my Apoc power level 21 save for an event I try to make a survivor power level 1/5 version with.
-Trying to do things like having a quest item you can fully at the point of that instance.
-For example, Being at the Red Prince checkpoint save, out the the throne room, with the Assassin's Dagger quest item, 3 Crimson King's coin and Nimue's retreat available via the World Stone.
+For example, instead of uploading my Apoc power level 21 save for an event I try to make a survivor power level 1/5 version.
+Trying to do things like having a quest item collected and available at the point of that instance.

+For example, Being at the Red Prince checkpoint save, outside the the throne room, with the Assassin's Dagger quest item, 3 Crimson King's coin and Nimue's retreat available via the World Stone.
+This will allow you to at acquire all Red Prince Rewards from reloading a single instance.

-Well templated save instances with a user friendly UI built with native Windows .NET 7
+Well templated save instances with a user friendly UI built with native Windows .NET 7.

 ## How does this work?